larseggert/bcp45bis/draft-eggert-bcp45bis.md

 - Announcements of conferences, events, or activities that are not sponsored or endorsed by the Internet Society or the IETF.

+# Moderation

+A sergeant-at-arms (SAA) is an officer appointed by a deliberative body to keep order during its meetings {{SAA-WIKIPEDIA}}.
+SAAs for the IETF discussion list are appointed by the IETF Chair and are empowered to restrict posting by a person, or of a thread, when the content is inappropriate and represents a pattern of abuse.
+They are encouraged to take into account the overall nature of the postings by an individual and whether particular postings are an aberration or typical.

+The SAAs are intended to establish a self-moderation function on the community, by the community.
+The IETF Chair therefore should not appoint an SAA who is serving in a NomCom-appointed IETF leadership position.
+If an SAA is selected for such a position, they will step down as SAA.

+Apart from appointing SAAs, the IETF Chair should divorce themselves from the day-to-day operation and management of the SAA team.
+This has been in practice for a while, and the SAA team has independently maintained definitions of abuse patterns {{SAA-UPC}} and operating procedures {{SAA-SOP}} for them.
+The SAA team should reach out to the IETF Chair for any conflict resolution in a timely manner.

+Because an SAA serves at the discretion of the IETF Chair - even if the IETF Chair is not otherwise involved in the operation of the SAA team - any SAA decision could be appealed to the IAB.
+The IAB shall then review the situation and attempt to resolve it in a manner of its own choosing.

 # Security Considerations

-The IETF Chair, the IETF Executive Director, or a sergeant-at-arms {{SAA-SOP}}
-appointed by the Chair is empowered to restrict posting by a person, or of a thread, when the content is inappropriate and represents a pattern of abuse
-{{SAA-UPC}}.
-They are encouraged to take into account the overall nature of the postings by an individual and whether particular postings are an aberration or typical.
-Complaints regarding their decisions should be referred to the IAB.
+This document does not raise any security issues.

 # IANA Considerations